 - Houston is a metropolis; Austin is a comparatively small city.

-- Houston has the energy industry and the best medical center in the world; Austin has the tech industry and one of the best large universities in the world.
+- Houston has the energy industry and the best medical center in the world; Austin has the tech industry and one of the best public universities in the world.

 - Houston has great ethnic cuisine; Austin has unrivaled barbecue.